CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 intersections with the bounding box, and then by performing a triangle intersection test which every triangle in the mesh.

-Loading of OBJ files and triangle intersect is complete.
-TODO: bugfix in rendering
+Loading of OBJ files, triangle intersect, and rendering is complete.
+TODO: debug bounding boxes

 There is a very significant performance penalty associated with loading arbitary meshes into the scene.
 As the meshes are broken down into and represented as triangles; complex meshes introduce a huge number of triangles into the scene